 Mission and purpose

 The creation of the Oversight Unit (OU) was endorsed by the ITU Council at its 2023 session (by adoption of document C23/104 Rev.1).
-As a complement to the Financial Regulation 29, and Resolution 162, Independent management advisory committee (Bucharest, 2022), the Oversight charter sets forth the purpose, scope, definitions, independence, authority, responsibilities and applicable standards of the three oversight functions: internal audit, investigations and evaluation (3rd Line of the Three Lines model).
+As a complement to Article 29 of the Financial Regulation and Financial Rules , ITU Accountability Framework, and Resolution 162, Independent management advisory committee (Bucharest, 2022), the Oversight charter sets forth the purpose, scope, definitions, independence, authority, responsibilities and applicable standards of the three oversight functions: internal audit, investigations and evaluation (3rd Line of the Three Lines model).

 The mission of the OU is to provide independent and objective audit, investigation and evaluation services designed to add value and improve the Organization’s operations and to enhance the integrity and reputation of the Organization.
 The OU assists -in an independent manner- the ITU Secretary-General in the fulfilment of management oversight responsibilities.
 The OU will be headed by a Chief of Oversight.